abhi3700/My_Learning_DevOps/docker/README.md

 - `docker logs <container_id>` - To see the logs of the running container.
 Here, it shows the logs of the container and then exits.
 - `docker logs -f <container_id>` - To see the logs of the running container in real-time.
 Here, it shows the logs of the container and then continues to show the logs in real-time.

+### Daemon storage (Disk, ..)

+Usage: It can happen that when building multiple times (especially in Rust build), it can take away all the space.
+So, leads to error: `No space left on device` 😞.

+- `docker info`: Get daemon info.
+- `docker system df`: Disk usage.
+- `docker image prune -a`: Delete old Docker images.
+- `docker container prune`: Remove dangling containers.
+- `docker network prune`: Remove unused Docker networks.
+- `docker volumes prune`: Clean up volumes.
+- `docker builder prune`: Free up build cache.
+- `docker builder prune --all`: remove all unused build cache layers.
+If you want to ensure no cache layers remain, use the `--all` flag.

 ## References

 - [Docker documentation](https://docs.docker.com/)